Neoncat-OG/TrollStore-IPAs/README.md

 - :x: Indicates that an app is either discontinued or not working.

+- :warning: Indicates that an app is outdated but still functional.

+- :no_entry_sign: Indicates that an app is not Trollstore compatible, and support will not be provided.

 - :thumbsup: Indicates that an app or tweak is considered better than another one from the repo.
 (Example: Paperback > Aidoku)

-- :warning: Indicates that an app is outdated but still functional.
+- :bulb: Indicates that an app contains a hand-made tutorial.
+(Linked in its description)

 - :grey_question: Indicates that the app's original source is inaccessible or has not been tested and its functionality is uncertain.